Tim Sullivan (director)

 Timothy Michael Sullivan (born July 2, 1964) is an American film director, producer, actor, and screenwriter.

 Biography

 Early career

 Sullivan's career began as a teenager when he landed a job as a production assistant on the 1983 cult horror film Return of the Aliens: The Deadly Spawn.
 Sullivan majored in film studies at New York University, and his first writer/director/producer credit was the short A Christmas Treat (1985), for which he won Fangoria magazine's Short Film Search Award.
 While attending NYU, Sullivan wrote the music news for MTV.
-After graduating, he worked as a production assistant on such award-winning films as Three Men and a Baby, Cocktail, Coming To America, and The Godfather Part III.
+After graduating, he worked as a production assistant on award-winning films such as: Three Men and a Baby, Cocktail, Coming To America, and The Godfather Part III.